teamniteo/niteoweb.click2sell/docs/source/index.rst

         Exact timestamp of the last purchase.
 This field gets updated on every recurring payment.

 #.
-Upon creating a new member, Plone send an email with login password.
+Upon creating a new member, Plone sends an email with login password.
 #.
 An IMemberCreateEvent is emitted upon creating a new member.
 #.
 New member can now login and use the site.